egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedVirtualBox.md

 	cd ~/Computational-*
 	./VirtualBoxSetup.bash
 	```
 1. You may be asked if you wish to continue.
 If this happens, answer 'yes'.
 The script will then install the VirtualBox guest additions.
-Then the virtual machine will shut down.
-1. After shutdown, go into the machine's 'Storage' settings and disconnect the virtual ISO file with the guest additions.
 ## [Next Step: Installing the Computatational Journalism Publishers Workbench Platform](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/blob/master/InstallingThePlatform.md)